NilayShah06/aws-batch-arch-for-protein-folding/README.md

-# AWS Batch Architecture for Protein Folding and Design
+# AWS Batch Architecture for Protein Folding and Design CHANGED

 ## Contents